oldme/harvests/README.markdown

         loadPenguin(nickName, successCallBack, errorCallBack)
         loadPenguinFamily(father, mother, successCallBack, errorCallBack)

-     //the convention is that successCallBack(returnedResult) will be called by these APIs on succees and errorCallBack on fails
+>   // the result of the functionApi is not useful, it is called the convention is that successCallBack(returnedResult) will be called by these APIs on succees and errorCallBack on fails

     // now, let's see how we load some Penguins